 However, when I tried to simulate this problem in order to make a screenshot, I found another issue.
 I just messed up audacious windows as it is on the screen in attachement.
 Then I repeated what I wrote above: minimized to icon, changed some songs, reverted back: audacious's windows were messed again in different way.

 This may not be an upgrade issue, this may exist since some time.
 I'm using xfce with composition manager enabled.

-#1 Updated by John Lindgren almost 4 years ago
+#1 Updated by John Lindgren over 5 years ago

 This is generally a window manager issue, as stated on the website (http://audacious-media-player.org/problems).
 It's very unlikely to be related to the playlist-state since there is nothing in that file that controls window size or placement.
 XFWM has some "tweaks", one of which (if I remember correctly) allows you to disable "smart" window placement.
 Try doing that.

-#4 Updated by Marcin Kocur almost 4 years ago
+#4 Updated by Marcin Kocur over 5 years ago